-This multi-centre holiday to America takes in three of the most popular cities in the American South, Nashville, Memphis & New Orleans, all on the banks of the great Mississippi River.
+This multi-centre holiday to America takes in four of the most popular cities in the American South, Nashville, Memphis, Natchez & New Orleans, all on the banks of the great Mississippi River.
 Each is known for its own particular style of music and cuisine, rock ‘n roll and soul food in Memphis, country music and Southern comfort food in Nashville, and jazz and Creole in New Orleans.

 Your multi-centre holiday, featuring some of America’s great music cities, will continue in Memphis, famous as the birthplace of Elvis Presley, legendary ‘King of Rock ‘n Roll’ and site of Graceland.
 Memphis is known for music, not only rock ‘n roll but also for blues and soul.
 Music fans from all over the world stroll down legendary Beale Street in the downtown area, here you will have ample opportunity to sample the famous Memphis soul food and enjoy the entertainment in any of the 25 music venues along the route.

 Memphis - For the best views of the Peabody Hotel's famous duck march, arrive 30 minutes before their 11am arrival and 5pm departure from the grand hotel's lobby fountain.